Parry-Zhuo/DeliberatePracticeTimer/README.md

 for the future to allow users to easil define trends in their practice.

 ## How does the app WORK?
-There are three modes, one for setting goals.
-One for logging in pomodoro sessions, one for reflecting upon the practice period.
+There are three modes,
+1. setting goals
+2. Focusing, and achieving set goals
+3. Reflecting and improving upon practice

 **GOAL SETTING MODE**